Krithik-22/Python-Learning-Progress/LEARNING_LOG.md

 ## 2025-07-21
 - Learnt about Tuples and Dictionary(Basics)
 - Also learnt the syntax of List comprehension
-- Deep dived in =to functions topic
+- Deep dived in to functions topic
+- Sets and Dictionaries